TannDev/silence-among-us/README.md

 [Invite our bot](https://discord.com/api/oauth2/authorize?client_id=757007603149832203&permissions=150039808&scope=bot) to your discord server and get started right away!
 That authorization link contains all permissions that the bot needs (and some we expect it might need soon), though you may need to add the bot to any private channels you want to use for your games.

-Once you've added the bot to your server, just type `!sau help` in any text channel to get started.
+Once you've added the bot to your server, just type `!sau help` in any text channel with the bot to get started.

 Being in early-access does come with some rough edges, so there're some things we'd like you to keep in mind:
 - The bot might be a bit unstable, unreliable, or buggy.
 Help us improve it by [reporting issues](https://github.com/tanndev/silence-among-us/issues/new).
 - Our hosted instance might go offline unexpectedly and without warning when we do upgrades or maintenance.
-We're working on [fixing this](https://github.com/tanndev/silence-among-us/issues/1).
+It _should_ recover where it left off.
 - Discord rate-limits bots on a per-guild basis.
 So if you try to run more than one game at a time in your server, the bot might be slow to respond.
 If you've got a server where you run lots of games, [let us know](https://github.com/tanndev/silence-among-us/issues/new).

 If none of that worries you, and you like to live on the cutting edge, you can [use the beta version](https://discord.com/api/oauth2/authorize?client_id=764878644341506068&permissions=149974272&scope=bot) instead.
 You could even use both at the same time, if you want.
 Though make sure you [configure the command prefix](#configure-prefix) of one of them to avoid conflicts.
 The beta will generally have the latest features, but at the cost of _much_ more frequent restarts and instability.

 Of course, you can always [host your own instance of the bot](/docs/host-your-own-bot.md) if you prefer.

+## Background
+This project was inspired by Denver Quane's excellent [AmongUsDiscord](https://github.com/denverquane/amongusdiscord) and leverages the same [AmongUsCapture](https://github.com/denverquane/amonguscapture) component to provide automation.

+In fact, there's a great deal of cooperation between the developers of Silence Among Us and AmongUsDiscord!
+If one bot doesn't suit your needs, check out the other one.

 ## How It Works
 The bot keeps track of multiple game "lobbies" at once, and controls the audio of each player in the lobby.